-Full-time (1-year): Consists of six taught modules (120 CATS points) and a 3-4 month practical project of a research nature (60 CATS).
-Students study six taught modules (120 CATS) up to the end of semester 2.
-They will also commence an individual research project (60 CATS) and continue this through to month 12.
+Full-time (1-year): Consists of seven taught modules (120 CATS points) and a 3-4 month practical project of a research nature (60 CATS).
+Students study seven taught modules (120 CATS).
+They will also commence an individual research project (60 CATS).

 Higher Level Apprenticeships based on part-time study are also available.
 Further information can be requested via the contact details below.

 The individual Research Project focuses on applying taught skills to a leading edge issue in cyber security research.
 A dissertation is required for the project.
 Following tutor approval, the project may be undertaken as a summer placement at a company.